wincent/yak-layout/README.md

   using pinkie fingers for anything, so the model should reflect that reality).
-- The genetic algorithm should take cues from Martin Krzywinski's excellent work on the [carpalx project](http://mkweb.bcgsc.ca/carpalx/?colemak), but it should be feature a multi-factor fitness model that goes beyond carpalx's three factors (base, penalty and stroke path).
+- The genetic algorithm should take cues from Martin Krzywinski's excellent work on the [carpalx project](http://mkweb.bcgsc.ca/carpalx/?colemak), but it should feature a multi-factor fitness model that goes beyond carpalx's three factors (base, penalty and stroke path).

 ## Why a new keyboard layout?